opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

 - `connect_timeout`(optional): An integer value indicates the timeout in milliseconds used when requesting a connection from the connection manager.
 A timeout value of zero is interpreted as an infinite timeout.
 If this timeout value is either negative or not set, the underlying Apache HttpClient would rely on operating system settings for managing connection timeouts.

-- `username`(optional): A String of username used in the [internal users](https://opendistro.github.io/for-elasticsearch-docs/docs/security/access-control/users-roles) of ODFE cluster.
+- `username`(optional): A String of username used in the [internal users](https://opensearch.org/docs/latest/security-plugin/access-control/users-roles/) of OpenSearch cluster.
 Default is null.

-- `password`(optional): A String of password used in the [internal users](https://opendistro.github.io/for-elasticsearch-docs/docs/security/access-control/users-roles) of ODFE cluster.
+- `password`(optional): A String of password used in the [internal users](https://opensearch.org/docs/latest/security-plugin/access-control/users-roles/) of OpenSearch cluster.
 Default is null.

 - `proxy`(optional): A String of the address of a forward HTTP proxy.
 The format is like "<host-name-or-ip>:\<port\>".
 Examples: "example.com:8100", "http://example.com:8100", "112.112.112.112:8100".
 Note: port number cannot be omitted.